Visit our Location

 Simply put it can be a wondrous treatment.

 The said Practitioner who helped me all those years back has recently joined us at The Claygate Clinic, Dr Michael Burt has over 50 years of experience.
-I personally will be forever grateful to him for opening my eyes to Kinesiology.
+I personally will be forever grateful to him for Content Flash solutions opening my eyes to Kinesiology.
 He is a qualified Osteopath, Naturopath, Acupuncturist and Homeopath to name just a few of his certifications.

 We are lucky enough to have three Practitioners who use Kinesiology within their treatments.